 When you approach the walls of Medieval Old Town of Rhodes you are about to enter the oldest inhabited medieval city in Europe.
 It's a thrill to behold.
 Best to know one thing from the start about the Old Town of Rhodes: It's not laid out on a grid - not even close.

 The Archaeological Museum of Rhodes is housed in the medieval building of the Hospital of the Knights.
 Its construction was completed in 1489 by the celebrated Grand Master d'Aubusson.
 It is a two-storey building, with an internal courtyard, all four sides of which are lined with porticoes.

 The ancient Acropolis of Rhodes, along with the Ancient Stadium of Rhodes, stood on the hill now known as Monte Smith.
 Only few surviving remains of the Acropolis exist to provide a faint idea of its original grandeur.
 Still, it is well worth a visit.

 Lindos is for most visitors the most impressive archaeological site on Rhodes.
-The dramatic natural landscape is enhanced by the picturesque quality of the more modern town, whith the Acropolis of Lindos rising dominantly on a steep cliff at 116 m height like a sovereign podium overlooking the sea, framed by mighty fortress walls.
+The dramatic natural landscape is enhanced by the picturesque quality of the more modern town, with the Lindos Acropolis rising dominantly on a steep cliff at 116 m height like a sovereign podium overlooking the sea, framed by mighty fortress walls.